-Who doesn’t want to fully enjoy Thanksgiving meal?
+Who doesn’t want to fully enjoy the Thanksgiving favorites?
 In most cases, you are eating food you only have on Thanksgiving (or Christmas)

-Guess what, this is exactly want most of us do.
+Guess what, this is exactly what most of us do.
 I am just as guilty.

 Mindful Eating Tips on Thanksgiving Day

 This is a common mistake people make not just during the holiday season, but anytime an event is scheduled that involves scrumptious food.
 The old cliché’ is true, “Breakfast is the most important meal of the day”.